 Advertising expenditures also tend to be cyclical and reflect general economic conditions both nationally and locally.
 Because the Company derives a substantial portion of its revenues from the sale of advertising, a decline or delay in advertising expenditures could reduce the Company's revenues or hinder its ability to increase these revenues.
-Advertising expenditures by companies in certain sectors of the economy, including the automotive, financial, entertainment and retail industries, represent a significant portion of the Company's advertising expenditures or consolidation or business failures in any of these industries resulting from the current economic environment could have a significant impact on our revenues.
-Any political, economic, social or technological change resulting in a significant reduction in the advertising spending of these sectors could adversely affect the Company's advertising revenues or utils ability to increase such revenues.
+Advertising expenditures by companies in certain sectors of the economy, including the automotive, financial, entertainment and retail industries, represent a significant portion of the Company's advertising revenues.
+Structural changes, consolidation or business failures in any of these industries resulting from the current economic environment could have a significant impact on our revenues.
+Any political, economic, social or technological change resulting in a significant reduction in the advertising spending of these sectors could adversely affect the Company's advertising revenues or its ability to increase such revenues.
 In addition, because many of the products and services offered by the Company's advertisers are largely discretionary items, weakening economic conditions or outlook could reduce the consumption of such products and services and, thus, reduce advertising for such products and services.
-Changes in advertising expenditures as a result of uninterrupted news coverage and economic uncertainty.
+Changes in advertisers' spending priorities during economic cycles may also affect our results.
+Disasters, acts of terrorism, political uncertainty or hostilities also could lead to a reduction in advertising expenditures as a result of uninterrupted news coverage and economic uncertainty.